-It goes without saying that Josie has a passion for the environment.
-Having spent time at The Centre for Alternative Technology in Wales, she became interested in environmental topics and more importantly the need to live and demonstrate these techniques.
-Linked to The Information Centre at Butterfly she felt it could become a brilliant demonstrational place, where techniques used throughout the site were described and educated about.
+Josie, having always had a passion for the environment, spent time at The Centre for Alternative Technology in Wales.
+She became interested in environmental topics and wanted demonstrate these techniques.
+Linked to The Community Information Centre at Butterfly she felt it could become a demonstrational place, where techniques used throughout the site were described and educated about.
 Coupled to that, International links to universities and likeminded people could bring in new ideas and appropriate technologies.

-Josie has a background in water and sanitation, and therefore Butterfly has built two compost toilets here and two en-suite compost toilet.
+Butterfly has built two compost toilets here and two en-suite compost toilets.
 All the grey water from the site is used on the growing permaculture gardens.
-In the future we would like to develop a small reed bed system for the two en-suite toilets we have, to demonstrate this as well.
-We have recently come off the mains water as well at Butterfly and there may be the chance in the future to incorporate a sand water filter system to treat the already very clean water.
-The kitchen are increasingly using the solar dryer as well as the solar cooker, especially during the dry season and has solar hot water throughout the year.
+In the future we would like to develop a small reed bed system for the flushing en-suite toilets we have, to demonstrate this as well.
+The kitchen often use the solar dryer and solar cooker, especially during the dry season, and they have a simple solar hot water system throughout the year.

-There was a brilliant new innovation as well, with a couple of engineers coming out from Engineers without Borders at Sheffield University.
-This team developed a brilliant bicycle powered water pump which was demonstrated to local farmers and made almost all from local materials.
+Previously, engineers coming out from Engineers without Borders at Sheffield University developed a bicycle powered water pump which was demonstrated to local farmers and made almost all from local materials.
 The second EWB team made a link to Mzuzu University and did research through the Agriculture Office here in Nkhata Bay as to the relevance of the pump.
 While they saw its relevance and advocated work alongside an entrepreneur to develop the idea, EWB themselves changed their format and are no longer sending volunteers to small projects such as ours , so we are lacking input somewhat.

 We would love to follow in the footsteps of William Kamkwamba, The Boy who Harnessed the Wind, and build ourselves a small wind turbine here at Butterfly to cover us for the occasions when the electricity is off.
 Using local materials and tradesmen found in any village, and again explaining the build in the information centre, would mean that others from the community would be able to copy.